-SYSTEM AND LOCATION UNDERSTAND REGIONAL CONTEXT Confined Channel, Sinuous Channel, Lake, Alluvial Reach, Estuary 1.
-Understand the location of the site within the continuum of a river from the headwaters to the sea: A potential site could be located in high-gradient headwaters, within an alluvial low-gradient reach, or in an estuarine environment.
+Α. SYSTEM AND LOCATION UNDERSTAND REGIONAL CONTEXT

+Confined Channel, Sinuous Channel, Lake, Alluvial Reach, Estuary

+1. Understand the location of the site within the continuum of a river from the headwaters to the sea:

+A potential site could be located in high-gradient headwaters, within an alluvial low-gradient reach, or in an estuarine environment.
 A holistic view of the river reach is important; planners need to consider the context of how a site fits within the larger system and its relationship to other sites.
 Defining the regional context includes a social component, as determined by the distance from population centers, that can impact use levels and the likelihood that a site is primarily a destination for day use vs. overnight use.
 These factors influence the level of development necessary to sustain uses.

-2. Describe the geomorphology and physical characteristics of the river: It is important to understand the geomorphology of the river system and the physical processes that can impact access points including characteristics of the river system.
-Channel type classification varies based on the following characteristics: - Bed material (sand, gravel, cobble, boulder, bedrock) - Gradient - Drainage area - Channel confinement (branched, sinuous, confined) - Flow regime Similarly, the hydrologic character of the river reach and the associated flow regime affects design considerations.
+2. Describe the geomorphology and physical characteristics of the river:

+It is important to understand the geomorphology of the river system and the physical processes that can impact access points, including the character of the river system and the channel type classification-which varies as a function of bed material (sand, gravel, cobble, boulder, bedrock), gradient, drainage area, and channel confinement (branched, sinuous, confined).
+Similarly, the hydrologic character of the river reach and the associated flow regime affects design considerations.
 River conditions change based on whether the river is free-flowing, has a dynamic or stable flow regime (evaluate within and between season variability), is subject to floodplain interaction, is dam-controlled, or is tidally-influenced.
 To ensure the best sites are chosen, managers need to compare traditional use patterns with the characteristics that define the setting and hydrology along the river system.
-In some cases, traditional sites might not represent the best sites; use
+In some cases, traditional sites might not represent the best sites; use may have developed over time out of convenience rather than an intentional decision to use the best location.